National Trauma: A Message From Zachor and Amalek

 “Don’t forget” –

 Healing doesn’t mean ignoring.
-Integrating the experience, the empirical demonstration of resilience, the pain that was survived, the capacity of evil, and the triumph of good, allows for deeper living.
+Integrating the experience, the empirical demonstration of strength, the pain that was survived, the capacity of evil, and the triumph of good, allows for deeper living.
 It is something that once happened but now is over and we made it.
 By remembering in this way, in this framework- tested, wiser, bolder, that’s how we overcome the darkness.
 We don’t capitulate to the nightmare- we rise strong, battle scars and all.
 Never Again.

-Remember, eradicate, but don’t forget.
+Remember, reframe, eradicate, but don’t forget.